1. Global mobility is the seamless operation of a company and its workforce across international borders.

-With your New Horizons global mobility consulting team, executives, HR leaders, administrative leaders, and legal team on hand, you can start to draft your unique global mobility strategy.
+With your global mobility consulting team, executives, HR leaders, administrative leaders, and legal team on hand, you can start to draft your unique global mobility strategy.
 As you work to create a strong framework for global deployment, be sure to touch on the following topics:

 In order to clarify legal status in a country for any staff in a country for an extended period of time, you might be tempted to set up a local subsidiary company there.
-However, before your company decides to register a company abroad, consider alternatives.
-Depending on the type of work your overseas employees engage in, your business’s industry, and local regulations, you may not need to incorporate it.
-In some cases, you can just register for employment and payroll tax purposes in the host country.
+However, before your company decides to register a company abroad, it is important to consider alternatives.
+Depending on the type of work your overseas employees engage in, your business’s industry, and local regulations, you may not need to incorporate.

-As an easier alternative, you can use a Global PEO like New Horizons to manage both your relocating employees and new hires.
-New Horizons empowers your business to hire new employees or pay current employees in the foreign country you choose to operate in—without your business having to set up a legal entity in the first place.
+As an easier alternative, you may be able to use a Global Professional Employer Organization (Global PEO) to manage both your relocating employees and new hires.
+This gives your business the ability to hire new workers or pay current employees in a foreign country — without the business having to set up a legal entity in the first place.